ibm-cloud-docs/cephaas/go.md

 ```
 {: codeblock}

-## Creating a client and sourcing Service credentials
+## Creating a client and sourcing credentials
 {: #go-client-service-credentials}

 To connect to {{site.data.keyword.cephaas_full_notm}}, a client is created and configured by providing credential information (API key and service instance ID).
 These values can also be automatically sourced from a credentials file or from environment variables.